 NLP-Cube is a free Python-based NLP system with sentence splitting, tokenization, compound word expansion, lemmatization, tagging, and parsing features.
 It utilizes neural networks for precise and efficient NLP processing in various applications.
 The system's success in the CoNLL shared task demonstrates its ability to manage complex NLP tasks.

-The studies display the different applications of text summarization and .
+The studies display the different applications of text summarization and image extraction.

 ABridge offers a text-type instant note-generating application that allows students to upload their notes in either PDF or image format.
 Text data gathered from the uploaded files will be processed, summarized and generated into notes.
 The user then is given the option to create quizzes or flashcards to allow efficient and effective studying for the user.